JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 -  `-mariadb | --mariadb` - install MariaDB
 -  `-mariadbP | --mariadb_port` - port to use for the MariaDB server
 -  `-mariadbU | --mariadb_user` - user to use for the MariaDB server
--  `-mariadbPw | --mariadb-password` - password to use for the MariaDB root user
+-  `-mariadbPw | --mariadb-password` - password to use for the MariaDB user
 -  `-redis | --redis` - install Redis
 -  `-postgre | --postgre` - install PostgreSQL
 -  `-pma | --phpmyadmin` - install phpMyAdmin